demetermarcell/bike-pals/README.md

 | 16 | Testing Gold package modal on prices.html        | Modal pops up when selecting the services                                            | Pass   |
 | 17 | Testing Platinum package modal on prices.html    | Modal pops up when selecting the services                                            | Pass   |

 ### Unfixed Bugs
  - embeded google maps code drops errors in the console - external code, can't be fixed
  - no known bug related to the site and it's code
 ## Deployment
+### Cloning Repository / Local Deployment
+- The repository was cloned to my local machine as per steps below:
+    - Installed GitHub desktop Client to my computer
+    - Signed in to my GitHub account through the Client
+    - Selected Clone Repository from File
+    - Selected the Bike Pals project repository and the local path and hit Clone button.

+    This way I could run the project locally from my machine.

+### Publishing
 - The site was deployed to GitHub pages as per steps below:
     - In the GitHub repository navigate to the Settings tab.
     - Select the Pages option from the "Code and automation" section.